 A Christmas Carol (1923)

-This third silent offering is even shorter than Old Scrooge and so omits an even greater chunk of the original story.
-Russell Thorndike is suitably grumpy in the lead role, and all the ghosts are shown on screen, but of the three silent versions, this was not only the least enjoyable, but also suffered due to the fact that it was the worst preserved print of the three.
-It feels a little churlish to criticise a film from 90 years ago for looking a bit fuzzy, though, so maybe we can let that slide.
+This third silent offering is even shorter than Old Scrooge and so omits a greater chunk of the original story.
+Russell Thorndike is suitably grumpy in the lead role, and all the ghosts are shown onscreen, but of the three silent versions, this was not only the least enjoyable, but also suffered due to the fact that it was the worst preserved print of the three.
+It feels a little churlish to criticize a film from 90 years ago for looking a bit fuzzy, though, so maybe we can let that slide.

-The first version of A Christmas Carol in sound but other than as curiosity piece, there’s not much other reason for you to watch this one.
+This is the first version of A Christmas Carol in sound, but other than that, it’s a curiosity piece and there’s not much reason for you to watch it.
 It’s a dull and drab affair which for some unknown reason doesn’t show any of the ghosts other than the Ghost of Christmas Present.
-The decision to not show the apparition of Marley and instead have Ebenezer talking to an empty chair like a Victorian Clint Eastwood is frankly ridiculous, as the film loses its ghostly element somewhat if the spirits are never even shown.
+The decision to not show the apparition of Marley, and instead have Ebenezer talking to an empty chair like a Victorian Clint Eastwood, is frankly ridiculous, as the film loses its ghostly element somewhat if the spirits are never even shown.

 A lack of effects expertise seems an unlikely reason for this, given that earlier silent films had managed to include ghosts to a pretty decent standard.
 One can only assume, therefore, that it is a foolhardy artistic decision.
 Speaking of which, omitting such crucial plot points as young Scrooge’s Christmas reunion with his beloved sister Fan is questionable, but leaving out Fezziwig altogether is frankly unforgiveable.

 There are three distinct takes on the Scrooge character which actors and directors have opted for over the years.
-There’s the thin, spindly and decrepit old miser, the brash and pompous old blowhard and then the route which Seymour Hicks (he of the 1913 silent version fame) takes here, which is the Mr Trebus, scruffy old git angle.
-He bears an uncanny resemblance in fact to Jim Trott from The Vicar Of Dibley.
-Overall a forgettable offering, which lacks either the darkness or joviality found in Dickens’ tale.
+There’s the thin, spindly and decrepit old miser, the brash and pompous old blowhard, and then the route which Seymour Hicks (he of the 1913 silent version fame) takes here, which is the Mr. Trebus, scruffy old git angle.
+He bears an uncanny resemblance in fact to Jim Trott from The Vicar of Dibley.
+Overall, it’s a forgettable offering, which lacks either the darkness or joviality found in Dickens’ tale.

 A Christmas Carol (1938)